Friel2021/Portfolio/README.md

 - Added my profile picture to the nav bar
 - links in nav are now working to automatically take you to that portion of the webpage
-- The link to the "Portfolio" image will take you to my Github application with all previous repository's
+- The links to the "Portfolio" image's will take you to my Github application with all previous repository's
 - The page will continue to be updated as I add items and applications to my portfolio
 - Feel free to use my contact information at any time!